-- 1. Construction methods and materials for low-rise simple buildings - 2.
+- I. Construction methods and materials for low-rise simple buildings - 2.
 Exercises to foster critical and analytical thinking in basic construction problems - 3.
 Introduction to framed structures - 4.
 Comprehensive Study of Building Materials and Technologies for low-rise simple buildings. - 5.
 General introduction to building services and design and documentation of the following as applied to low-rise buildings: - 6.
 Drainage systems and materials - 7.
 Electrical distribution - 8.
 Hot and cold water supply

-5.1.4 COMMUNICATION I: CMTN101
+5.1.4 COMMUNICATION I: CMMN101

-Assessment: Continuous Evaluation Hrs per week: SYLLABUS
+Assessment: Continuous Evaluation

+SYLLABUS

-- ١. Introduction to course methods and objectives
+- I Introduction to course methods and objectives

 - 2. Communication theory

 - 3. Oral presentation

-- Group communication skills and meeting procedure 4.
+- 4. Group communication skills and meeting procedure

 - 5. Leadership skills

-- Technical writing and correspondence 6.
+- 6. Technical writing and correspondence

-- Practical communication applications 7.
+- 7. Practical communication applications

-5.1.5 HISTORY & APPRECIATION OF ARCHITECTURE I: HAAR101 Assessment: Continuous Evaluation/Portfolio Hrs per week: 2
+5.1.5 HISTORY & APPRECIATION OF ARCHITECTURE I: HAAR101

-- 1. Introduction to the influences on architectural form, its elements and principles; definitions of architecture - 2.
+- I. Introduction to influences on architectural form, its elements and principles; definitions of architecture - 2.
 The evolution of architecture from earliest times to the present day - 3.
 The development of structural devices, building methods & materials